 Learning a core with room to explore.

-Students learn core information about a field of endeavor—Human Services, Leadership and Business Management, Sciences, or Teaching and Learning—with room to explore other interests while building skills through courses and career experience from day one.
+Students learn core information about a field of endeavor—Behavioral and Social Sciences; Business, Communication and Education; the Sciences—with room to explore other interests while building skills through courses and career experience from day one.